open-mmlab/mmagic/docs/en/user_guides/dataset_prepare.md

-# Tutorial 2: Prepare Datasets
+# Tutorial 2: Prepare datasets

 In this section, we will detail how to prepare data and adopt the proper dataset in our repo for different methods.